Loading...

 → Book a demo — see Simbian against your own telemetry

 Which Claude model is best for cybersecurity?
 Claude Opus 4.6 is the strongest Claude on the Cyber Defense Benchmark at 44.5% coverage with 7 of 13 MITRE tactics passing.
 Sonnet 4.6 is the best price-performance pick at 36.9% coverage and $2.21 per investigation.
-Opus 4.7 ranks last among Claudes at 30.9% with zero tactics passing.
+The newer Opus 4.7 (30.9%) and Opus 4.8 (32.7%) trail 4.6 — they're optimized for faster, cheaper completion, which trades against investigation runway on defensive work.

 Can any LLM pass the Cyber Defense Benchmark today?
 No. Across 14 frontier models from Anthropic, OpenAI, Google, and open-weight providers, none crossed the 50% coverage threshold.
 The leader sits at 44.5%.
 By contrast, frontier LLMs routinely score above 80% on offensive-security benchmarks.
 Defense is the harder problem.

 Is Claude the best LLM for SOC work?
 Yes, by a clear margin.
 Every Anthropic model on the leaderboard outscores GPT 5.5 (26.4%), GPT 5 (17.4%), and every Gemini and open-weight model.
-The top four leaderboard slots are all Claude.
+The top four leaderboard slots — Opus 4.6, Sonnet 4.6, Opus 4.8, Opus 4.7 — are all Claude.
 The best LLM for SOC today is Opus 4.6.

 What closes the gap between LLM cybersecurity scores and a real SOC?
 The harness around the model.
-On the same benchmark, the best frontier LLM alone scored 46%; the same model wrapped in Simbian's harness scored 95%, independently verified by a global MSSP in April 2026.
+On the same benchmark, the best frontier LLM alone scored 46%; the same model wrapped in Simbian's harness scored 95% in production environments, as it is independently verified by a global MSSPs.
 The 49-point lift comes from context, skills, and the agent loop, not the underlying LLM.